HLA-A: HIV/AIDS

 One of the most researched examples of differential immune regulation of a pathogen is that of human immunodeficiency virus.
 Because HIV is an RNA virus, it mutates incredibly quickly.
 This changes the peptides produced via proteolysis, which changes the peptides able to be presented to the immune system by the infected cell's MHCs.
 Any virus with a mutation that creates a peptide with high affinity for a particular HLA is quickly killed by the immune system, and thus does not survive and that high affinity peptide is no longer produced.
 However, it turns out that even HIV has some conserved regions in its genome, and if a HLA is capable of binding to a peptide produced from a conserved region, there is little the HIV can do to avoid immune detection and destruction.
 This is the principle behind HLA-mediated differential HIV loads.

 With over 2000 variations of the HLA-A coded MHC, it is difficult to determine the impact of all variants upon HIV loads.
 However, a select few have been implicated.
 HLA-A*30 has been shown to decrease viral load to less than 10,000 copies/cubic millimeter, considered quite low.
 On the other hand, HLA-A*02 has been implicated in high viral load (greater than 100,000 copies/cubic millimeter) when associated with HLA-B*45.
 Additionally, the haplotypes HLA-A*23-C*07 and HLA-A*02-C*16 typically expressed increased viral loads within the sample population of Zambians.
 One of the most effective HIV-inhibiting haplotypes was HLA-A*30-C*03 while one of the least effective was HLA-A*23*B*14.
-In summation, HLA-A*23 was highly correlated with increased HIV load among the sample population, although it is important to note that across samples of differing ethnicity this correlation decreases significantly.
+In summation, HLA-A*23 was highly correlated with increased HIV load among the sample population, although across samples of differing ethnicity this correlation decreases significantly.